tulbadex/blue-green-deployment/README.md

-# Blue/Green Deployment with Nginx Auto-Failover
+# Blue/Green Deployment with Observability & Slack Alerts

-Zero-downtime Blue/Green deployment using Docker Compose and Nginx with automatic failover.
+Zero-downtime Blue/Green deployment using Docker Compose and Nginx with automatic failover, enhanced with real-time monitoring and Slack notifications.

 ## Quick Start